Barnabas/astro-minisearch/packages/astro-minisearch/README.md

 ### Generating a search index

-Create a `search.json.js` file under your `src/pages/` directory.
+Create a JSON endpoint file under your `src/pages/` directory named `search.json.js` or similar.
-The output page will be called `search.json` but you can rename it or move it if you want.
-Here's an example that fetches local static markdown files and two Astro content collections and then outputs a search index:
+This example adds local static markdown files and two Astro content collections to a search index:

 ```js
 import { getCollection } from "astro:content";